Thyroid medication (Synthroid) is one of the most commonly prescribed medications in the United States.

-There is some percentage of thyroid patients who take thyroid medication who fit into this category.
+There is a percentage of thyroid patients who take thyroid medication who fit into this category.

 But how does this happen?

-There are several known conditions which can cause a temporary increase in the TSH such that it may mimic the lab results seen in hypothyroidism.
+There are several known conditions that can cause a temporary increase in the TSH such that it may mimic the lab results seen in hypothyroidism.

 But just because you have a high TSH on a one-time test doesn’t guarantee that you have hypothyroidism.

 There is also the possibility that the test that you used was inaccurate as well.